-As noted above, the Ku-ring-gai community has stated that roads and footpaths, in particular, are a priority area for asset management.
+As noted above, the Ku-ring-gai community has stated that roads and footpaths, in particular are a priority area from a service delivery perspective.
 Based on this response, it will be a priority to maintain or improve the level of service that can be delivered from this asset class as a whole.
-In order to achieve that service level it has been assumed in this Strategy that it is desirable, from a community service level point of view, to ensure that 100% of road and transport assets, particularly roads and footpaths, are kept in Condition 3 or better.
+In order to achieve that service level it has been assumed in this strategy that it is desirable, from a community service level point of view, to ensure that 100% of road and transport assets, particularly roads and footpaths, are kept in Condition 3 or better.